 Why is your protocol significant?
 OR What key questions can this method help answer?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Author Name: Gaorav P. Gupta___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera).

+Our droplet PCR based next generation sequencing protocol offers a relatively simple and cost-effective way to accurately measure mutations in plasma circulating tumor DNA.

 What is the main advantage of this technique?

-Author Name: ___________(Write your answer here in the form of a spoken statement.
+Author Name: Sunil Kumar___________(Write your answer here in the form of a spoken statement.
 Don’t forget to replace “Author Name” with the name of the person who will be speaking the statement on camera)

+Analysis of plasma DNA is challenging because the amount of tumor DNA in the starting material can be very limited.
+Droplet PCR based target enrichment overcomes this challenge.

 OPTIONAL Interview Statements: (Said by you on camera) - All interview statements may be edited for length and clarity.